 Check your thermostat

-This is among the most common causes as to why furnaces tend to blow out cold air, and it needs no repair.
+It is among the most common causes as to why furnaces tend to blow out cold air, and it needs no repair.
 In case your furnace is blowing out cold air occasionally but still maintaining the home’s temperature, then you should check the thermostat settings.

 The thermostat fan has two setting options that include auto and on.
-The on option means that the furnace will keep running throughout even when your furnace system at your home is off.
-You will definitely feel air coming from your vents, but the air doesn’t undergo cooling or heating.
+The on option means the furnace will keep running throughout even when your furnace system at your home is off.
+You will feel air coming from your vents, but the air doesn’t undergo cooling or heating.

 It can also ultimately cause damages to the heat exchanger present in the furnace, which is expensive to repair.

-Vent pipes in the furnace are blocked
+Blocked vent pipes in the furnace

 This is another reason why is my furnace blowing cold air.
 In other cases, the vent pipe leading to the outside might be blocked by different items thus causing the furnace to switch off or rather blow out cold air.
 You should be able to clean the vents regularly to avoid such problems.